 Independent Authority for Public Revenue (A.A.D.E.)

-- External accountants-tax advisors and legal persons providing accounting-tax services, as well as private auditors
+- External accountants-tax advisors and legal persons providing accounting-tax services

 - Real estate agents